NSAIDs Side Effects --

-More than half (fifty-four percent) of the 807 people surveyed in the study were not aware of the potential side effects of these drugs and 18 percent had previously expe-rienced side effects.
-Those who used over-the-counter painkillers commonly experi-enced side effects such as stomach pain, internal bleeding and ulcers.
+Fifty-four percent of the 807 people surveyed in the study were not aware of the potential side effects of these drugs and 18 percent had previously experienced side effects.
+Those who used over-the-counter painkillers commonly experienced side effects such as stomach pain, internal bleeding and ulcers.

-The above study was supported by the American Gastroenterological Association (AGA), which estimates that every day more than 36 million people take over-the-counter and prescrip-tion NSAIDs for pain relief, headaches and arthritis, with nearly 25 percent exceeding the rec-ommended dosage.5
+The above study was supported by the American Gastroenterological Association (AGA), which estimates that every day more than 36 million people take over-the-counter and prescription NSAIDs for pain relief, headaches and arthritis, with nearly 25 percent exceeding the recommended dosage.(7)

-The AGA observed that long-term use of NSAIDs in high doses can provide great benefit in terms of anti-inflammatory effects, pain relief and cardio-protective effects (with aspirin only) but the risk can be great.
+The AGA observed that long-term use of NSAIDs in high doses can provide great benefit in terms of anti-inflammatory effects, pain relief and cardio-protective effects but the risk can be great.

 With increased dosage, there’s increased risk of gastrointestinal complications ranging from stomach pain to ulcers, hemorrhage and severe and potentially deadly gastrointestinal problems.